xai/jdime-utils/README.md

 Please ensure that `jdime` is in your `$PATH` as well.

+# Config
+To specify which strategies should be used, edit the respective list in the config section at the beginning of `git_preparemerge.py`.

 # Use
 To run jdime with these scripts on merge commits of a git repository, `cd` into the workdir of the repository.